-- Severe rieadacties writer do not respond to
+- Devote floadacties which do not respond to

+Problems with evenight (a.g. blurred visions).

 - Problems with eyesight (e.g. blurred vision

 - Appearing confund

-- Appearing confused
+- Appearing confuser

-- Problems understanding or speaking
+- Problems understanding or eneakl

 - Problems walking or loss of balance

-- Weakness in one or both arms or leg-
+- Weakness in one or both arms or leg

+- Clear fluid coming out of the ears or nose

-- Bleeding from or deafness in one or both ear
+Bleeding from or deafness in one or both see